columose/WOAH-FMD-dataset/README.md

 ## Limitations

 More data is required to perform more advanced regression analyses.
 A random forest model using 'Susceptible' and 'Vaccinated' as features and 'New outbreaks' as a predictor yielded an $r^{2}$ value of .46.
-Additional variables such as 'animal population' and 'environmental factors' could improve the model's performance.
+Additional variables such as 'animal population' and 'mean temperature per month' could improve the model's performance.

 ## Datasets: raw, cleaned, grouped